 Duvet Cover

 A duvet cover is used for protecting the duvet.
-With a duvet cover, you can easily change the appearance of your bedding, just like a pillowcase to your pillow.
+With a duvet cover, you can easily change the appearance of your bedding, just like a pillowcase for your pillow.
 Duvet covers can be easily laundered and stored.

 Duvets vs Comforters